Research

 Beyond graph-based problems, I have also tackled a wide range of other challenges in recommendation, including:

-Across these directions, my work aims to advance the scalability, effectiveness, personalization, and trustworthiness of modern recommender systems, connecting theoretical insights with real-world applicability.
+Overall, these research directions are all increasingly shaped by large language models (LLMs), which I also study (see below).
+Across these directions, my work aims to improve the scalability, effectiveness, personalization, and trustworthiness of modern recommender systems, bridging theoretical insights with real-world applications.

 Large Language Models

 More recently, I have developed a growing interest in large language models (LLMs), which are deep learning models trained on vast textual corpora and capable of performing a wide range of language understanding and generation tasks.
-Emerging research highlights their strong potential to impact graph learning and recommender systems.
-I am personally involved in ongoing projects that benchmark LLMs for multimodal retrieval and recommendation [23].
+A growing body of work highlights their strong potential to impact numerous machine learning domains, including graph learning and recommender systems.
+I am personally involved in ongoing projects that benchmark LLMs for multimodal information retrieval, leverage LLM-derived embeddings for improved recommendation, and use LLMs as content annotators and summarizers within recommender systems [23, 31, 32].

 Applications to Music